unprosaiclabyrinth/Theseus/README.md

 # Evaluation

 The agent architectures are generally evaluated on their average score after 10,000 runs.
-The `eval` directory contains the score lists for 10,000 runs for all agents, whose summary statistics are provided in the respective reports.
+The `scores` directory contains the score lists for 10,000 runs for all agents, whose summary statistics are provided in the respective reports.
 The $$10,\!000$ trials can be run using:-
 ```zsh
 make eval # this requires Julia
 ```